NFL mock draft 2020: Combine results shake up first-round picks for Cowboys, Packers, Browns, others

 - Andrew Thomas, OT, Georgia

-Understanding the wideout class is deep sufficient to handle later within the draft, the Jets can go for blocking over receiving within the first spherical.
-Thomas matches nice measurement (6-5, 315 kilos) with good arms and footwork.
-Coach Adam Gase additionally will love what Thomas can do to open holes for the working recreation.
+Understanding the wideout class is deep sufficient to deal with later within the draft, the Jets can go for blocking over receiving within the first spherical.
+Thomas matches nice measurement (6-5, 315 kilos) with good fingers and footwork.
+Coach Adam Gase additionally will love what Thomas can do to open holes for the working sport.

 12. Las Vegas Raiders (7-9)